pdxjohnny/dffml/docs/usage/operations.rst

     Installing the ``dffml-config-yaml`` package will enable the ``-config yaml`` option.
 Allowing you to export to YAML instead of JSON.
+    You can also convert between config file formats with the :ref:`cli_config_convert` command.

 We then create the mermaidjs digarm from the DataFlow.
 The ``-simple`` flag says to only show connections between operations, don't show which inputs and outputs